dnck/dnck.github.io/_posts/2019-01-23-peer-to-peer-network-games.md

 To make this system work in providing for our goal, we should use a third type of node in the game that aggregates all value bearing transactions and their metadata, and puts this information into a storage container also organized as an instance of a Directed Acyclic Graph.

-Questions and Discussion

-There are many questions that need to be answered about this proposal before evaluating it.
-Here are just a few:
+**Questions to discuss**

-First, what prevents the nodes from cheating?

-Second, what are the rewards for not cheating?

-Third, how are punishments implemented?

-Fourth, how can nodes cheat?

-Fifth, what's the purpose of having the nodes continually add transactions?
+What prevents the nodes from cheating?
+What are the rewards for not cheating?
+How are punishments implemented?
+How can nodes cheat?
+What's the purpose of having the nodes continually add transactions?